 Types of Business Loans

-There are various types of business loans, and it’s essential to understand how each works to choose the best option for your business.
+There are various types of business loans, and it’s essential to understand how each kind of small business loan works in order to choose the best option for your business.
 Here’s a look at some standard small business lending options.

 Small business line of credit

 A business line of credit is similar to a credit card.
-You can borrow up to a specific limit and only pay interest on the money you borrow.
-If you take out a small business line of credit, you can draw funds and repay them as often as you’d like if you don’t exceed your credit limit.
+It lets you borrow up to a specific limit and pay interest only on the money you borrow.
+If you take out a small business line of credit, you can draw out funds and repay them as often as you’d like as long as you don’t exceed your credit limit.

 Accounts receivable financing

 With accounts receivable financing, or invoice financing, you use your unpaid invoices as collateral to get a cash advance.
 Typically, invoice financing companies advance you a large portion of the value of your invoices.
-You receive the remaining percent (minus fees) when your invoices are paid.
-This can provide you with quick cash but can be costlier than other forms of financing.
+You receive the remaining percentage (minus fees) when your invoices are paid.
+This kind of financing can provide you with quick cash but can be costlier than other forms of financing.

 Working capital loans